 - Do the scenes and the sound tell us something?

 - Do we care about the main character (whether it’s a person, thing or issue)?

 - Are we learning something we didn’t already know?

 - Is the story memorable?
-Which parts do you remember?
+Which parts are memorable?

 Finally, a plea…

 Do you edit while looking at the script?
 Or do you edit with your ears?